kevariable/kevariable/README.md

 ## Hello
 My name is Kevin, I'm a Lead Software Engineer at <a href="https://bytehire.io/" target="_blank">ByteHire</a> in Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿.
-I have a Bachelor's degree in computer engineering from [State University of Muhammadiyah Riau][UMRI].

 You can find me on [Twitter][twitter] and [Linkedin][linkedin].